kaxel/phpajax/README.md

 ##PHP AJAX MYSQL JAVASCRIPT CSS

 I wrote up these code samples as part job interview, and part portfolio.
-Plus it was fun to play with YUI 3, and Jquery.
+Plus it was fun to play with YUI 3, and JQuery.

 Here is the original assignment: